 In 1968, the Iraqi constitution established Islam as the religion of the state.
 Iraq is dominated by Shi'ite Muslims (over half) and Sunni Muslims (more than one-third).
 Islam is a religion of works that is based on five basic "pillars."
 (1) A Muslim must affirm that "there is no god but Allah, and Mohammed is his prophet."
 (2) He must pray five times a day while facing Mecca.
 (3) He must give generously.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.

 The Apostle Thomas brought Christianity to Mesopotamia.
 The Church was centered in and spread from the Assyrian city of Arbel, located in the North.
 Today there are several denominations that have churches in Iraq.

 What are their needs?

-God loves the Iraqi Arabs!
-Most of them only know a god called "Allah", but Jesus, the Savior wants them to hear and know of His great love.
-Most believe Jesus is a prophet, teacher, and a good man; just not God's Son.
+God loves Iraqi Arabs!
+Most only know a God called Allah, but Jesus the Savior wants them to hear and know of His great love.
+Most believe Jesus is a prophet, teacher, and a good man, just not God's Son.
 Many have a great spiritual hunger, which has increased since the overthrow of the Sunni- led government of Saddam Hussein.
 Others are hearing His name for the very first time and responding.